 |Projected Incident Activity|

-Fire area is currently receiving rain.
-Fire behavior will be further reduced to isolated smoldering duff pockets under the timber canopy, and in-place consumption of heavy fuels.
+Expecting additional rain showers.
+Fire behavior will be further reduced to widely scattered isolated smoldering duff pockets under the timber canopy, and in-place consumption of heavy fuels.

-Numerous rain showers through the day.
-Reduced smoldering, continuing consumption of isolated heavy fuels (log ends, stump holes).
+Numerous rain showers expected through the operational period, with mostly cloudy sky otherwise.
+Fire behavior will be reduced to isolated smoldering and continued consumption of isolated heavy fuels (log ends, stump holes, snags).

-Continuing rain showers, and cooler temperatures will reduce fire activity to widely scattered heavy fuels that will retain heat until consumed or extinguished by additional moisture.
-Decreased increase in smoke production across the fire due to wet conditions.
+Mostly cloudy with chance of rain showers, and cooler temperatures will reduce fire activity to isolated and widely scattered heavy fuels that will retain heat until consumed or extinguished.
+Smoke will be essentially eliminated across the fire area.

 Fire is 4 miles from private property.